LEXUEYE/suricata/doc/userguide/configuration/suricata-yaml.rst

 'default' will count.
 By default Suricata creates one 'detect' (worker) thread per available CPU/CPU core.

-.. note:: The 'prio' settings could overwrite each other, make sure to not include the same CPU core in different 'prio' settings.

 ::

-    threading:
-      set-cpu-affinity: yes
-      autopin: no
     cpu-affinity:
-        management-cpu-set:
+      - management-cpu-set:
           cpu: [ 0 ]  # include only these cpus in affinity settings
-        receive-cpu-set:
+      - receive-cpu-set:
           cpu: [ 0 ]  # include only these cpus in affinity settings
-        worker-cpu-set:
+      - worker-cpu-set:
           cpu: [ "all" ]
           mode: "exclusive"
-          # Use explicitly 3 threads and don't compute number by using
+          # Use explicitely 3 threads and don't compute number by using
           # detect-thread-ratio variable:
           # threads: 3
           prio: